Find the Best Tankless Water Heater Installation Contractors Near You

 Can a tankless water heater save me money?

-Yes, a tankless water heater can save you money by reducing wasted energy over time by reducing or eliminating standby heat loss.
+Yes, a tankless water heater can save you money on your energy bills over time by heating water only when needed.
 According to the Department of Energy, tankless water heaters are 24%–34% more energy efficient than conventional storage tank water heaters. .
-Your actual savings will depend on your hot water usage habits and local utility rates.
+If you take frequent, long showers or have larger hot water requirements, you could save hundreds of dollars per year.

 How do I choose the right tankless water heater?

 • Fuel Type (gas or electric): Gas-fired units are generally more powerful and efficient but require proper venting and gas line connections.
-Electric units are more versatile for installation, but they draw more power and may have a lower flow rate.
+Electric units are easier to install, but they draw more power and may have a lower flow rate.

-• Flow Rate (GPM): Choose a unit with a flow rate that can adequately provide warm water (the number of sinks, showers, etc. operating at the same time).
+• Flow Rate (GPM): Choose a unit with a flow rate that can handle your peak hot water demands (the number of fixtures you use simultaneously).

 • Energy Factor (EF) or Uniform Energy Factor (UEF): Look for a higher EF or UEF number to get the most cost-effective hot water.